ThatFatPat/CyberChallenge0x03/README.md

 We already recognize the first line as restoring `$gp`, so we can safely ignore it.

 We are left with a comparison.
 The first two lines are just moving v0 to v1 while also storing the value on the stack.
-We know `$v0` contains the return value for the last subroutine call, and since that call was `scanf` we can look at the reference to find that it returns:
+We know `$v0` contains the return value for the last subroutine call, and since that call was `scanf` we can look at the reference (`man scanf`) to find that it returns:
 ```
 RETURN VALUE
        On success, these functions return the number of input items successfully  matched